To Refinance Or Not To Refinance

 As always, a lower interest rate is always good for lowering your monthly bill.

 5) You Are Paying Mortgage Insurance

 If you are paying mortgage insurance, you could be paying 200 to 300 dollars more a month than you need to.
-That could be over 3000 dollars a year, just for PMI.
+That could be over three thousand dollars a year, just for PMI.

 With traditional financing the mortgage insurance will drop off as soon as you hit 20 percent equity.
 If you have not reached that yet, you could refinance with a second mortgage to eliminate mortgage insurance.

 If you have an FHA loan, mortgage insurance will never drop off, unless you initially put down more than 10 percent down, which most FHA buyers do not do.
+Even then though, it would not drop off for 11 years.
 The only way to get rid of this huge expense is to refinance the loan.

 6) You Need To Get Out Of An ARM

 An adjustable rate mortgage is a great way to save money on a mortgage if you think that you will only be in a home for a few years.
 Sometimes though, we change our mind and want to stay in a home.

 If you have decided to stay in your home longer that 5 years, you need to move into a fixed rate loan.
 Refinancing allows you to do just that and with the current record low interest rates, you can lock in at a fantastic level.

 Getting rid of the ARM will give you security moving forward knowing that your monthly mortgage will never skyrocket.